-How to Keep Your Best Property Management Virtual Assistants Long Term
+How to Keep the Best Property Management Virtual Assistants Long Term

-No matter the type of team members that become some of your best assets—either in person or remote—a property manager must apply strategies to retain excellent talent.
-Just like any high-quality team member, property management companies want to make sure their best virtual assistants are satisfied with their work experience and stay long term!
+No matter the type of team members that become some of your best assets — either in person or remotely— a property manager must apply strategies to retain excellent talent.
+Just like any high-quality team member, property management companies want to make sure their best virtual assistants are satisfied with their work experience and stay long-term!

-What can property managers do to reduce turnover and stop losing their best VAs?
-Let's look at how to keep property management virtual assistants engaged and feel valued!
+What can property managers do to reduce turnover and avoid losing their best VAs?
+Let's look at how to keep property management virtual assistants engaged and feeling valued!

 Give Them Some Time Off